Israeli strike destroys Gaza building with AP, other media

 Al-Jazeera, the news network funded by Qatar’s government, broadcast the airstrikes live as the building collapsed.

 “This channel will not be silenced.
-Al-Jazeera will not be silenced,” Halla Mohieddeen. on-air anchorperson for Al-Jazeera English said, her voice thick with emotion.
+Al-Jazeera will not be silenced,” an on-air anchorwoman from Al-Jazeera English said, her voice thick with emotion.
 “We can guarantee you that right now.”

-Later in the day, the White House responded by saying Israel had a “paramount responsibility” to ensure the safety of journalists covering the spiraling conflict.
-U.S. President Joe Biden has urged a deescalation in the 5-day conflict between Hamas and Israel, but has publicly backed Israel’s right to self-defense from Hamas rockets fired from Gaza.
+The bombardment earlier Saturday struck a three-story house in Gaza City’s Shati refugee camp, killing eight children aged 14 and under and two women from an extended family.

-White House press secretary Jen Psaki tweeted Saturday that the U.S. had “communicated directly to the Israelis that ensuring the safety and security of journalists and independent media is a paramount responsibility.”
+Mohammed Hadidi told reporters his wife and five children had gone to celebrate the Eid al-Fitr holiday with her brother’s wife and three of their children.
+All were killed instantly, he said, except the olnly known survivor, his 5-month-old son Omar.
+Another son, 11-year-old Yahya, was missing.

 A furious Israeli barrage early Friday killed a family of six in their house and sent thousands fleeing to U.N.-run shelters.
 The military said the operation involved 160 warplanes dropping some 80 tons of explosives over the course of 40 minutes and succeeded in destroying a vast tunnel network used by Hamas.